-A CML CMX618/CMX608 RALCWI or CMX7262 TWELP vocoder can be used under the control of the CMX7241/7341.
+Where allowed by the standard selected, a CML CMX618/CMX608 RALCWI or CMX7262 TWELP vocoder can be used under the control of the CMX7241/7341.
 The CMX7241/7341 provides an auxiliary SPI/C-BUS port (which may be shared with CMX994) which is used to issue control commands and transfer voice payload data directly to the vocoder, minimising the loading on the host controller during voice calls.

-Alternatively, the CMX7241/7341 can support any third-party vocoder by routing voice payload data over the main C-BUS interface and through the host.
+Alternatively (and specifically for NXDN operation), the CMX7241/7341 can support any third-party vocoder by routing voice payload data over the main C-BUS interface and through the host.
 In this mode, all vocoder control and data transfers must be managed by the host.

-Voice data transferred to the vocoder in Rx mode always uses soft decision (4-bit log-likelihood ratio) format.
+Voice payload data transferred to the vocoder in Rx mode always uses soft decision (4-bit log-likelihood ratio) format.
 This option is also available for voice payload data routed to the host, although it increases the required data transfer rate over C-BUS by a factor of four.